acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | 16          | basic monthly | 2020-06-07T00:00:00.000Z |
 | 16          | pro annual    | 2020-10-21T00:00:00.000Z |

+- Customer 16 started their free trial on 2020-05-31
+- After their 1 week free trial, they upgraded to the basic monthly plan
+- Four monthls later, they upgraded to the pro annual plan

 | customer_id | plan_name   | start_date               |
 | ----------- | ----------- | ------------------------ |
 | 18          | trial       | 2020-07-06T00:00:00.000Z |
 | 18          | pro monthly | 2020-07-13T00:00:00.000Z |

+- Customer 18 started their free trial on 2020-07-06
+- After their 1 week free trial, they upgraded to the pro monthly plan

 | customer_id | plan_name   | start_date               |
 | ----------- | ----------- | ------------------------ |